ryomakawakami/cubecolor/README.md

 Maybe approach differently.
 Find hexagon using the maximize solidity method?

-Doesn't work for video input and for empty input.
-Add a bit of checking.

 Fix 0 vs 180 degree clustering for sideways cube (low priority).

 Adjust color ranges based on center color.
 Make HSV range finder tool.